skvorekn/car-lemons/README.md

 # car_lemons

+Case study comparing prediction methods with template code

-Predict if car purchased at an auction is a kick to provide best inventory selection to their customers
+Example research question: predict if car purchased at an auction is a kick to provide best inventory selection to their customers from [Kaggle](https://www.kaggle.com/c/DontGetKicked)

 # Development